 top of page

-A sad, funny tale of friendship and families, of debts owed and lives restored.
+"A sad, funny tale of friendship and families, of debts owed and lives restored.
 Ledger of the Open Hand crackles with the clarity and purity of voice...
-A wonderful, wonderful read.
+A wonderful, wonderful read." ~Will Ferguson

 With wit and remarkable insight, this debut novel takes a fresh look at our tendency to treat love as a balance sheet.

 Michael Crummey named Ledger one of his 2015 Best Books of the Year, calling it a subtle, deeply affecting novel.
 "A story about friendship, family and debts of all description: financial, emotional, generational, literary.
-There are a lot of balls in the air here, and Vryenhook juggles them with a professional ease."
+There are a lot of balls in the air here, and Vryenhoek juggles them with a professional ease."

 bottom of page